oslabs-beta/0ptiKube/README.md

    - Open AI API [link](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)
    - Supabase datbase connection [link](https://supabase.com/docs/guides/database/connecting-to-postgres)

  6b.
-SSL Certificate for Database Connection
+SSL Certificate for Database Connection:
-     To connect to Supabase, download the required CA certificate.
+     - To connect to Supabase, download the required CA certificate.
 Create a folder in root directory with command `mkdir -p certs/`
-     Add the downloaded SSL certificate code to a file in the newly created /certs directory calledsupabase-ca.pem Copy the certificate text you downloaded and paste it into the new file.
+     - Add the downloaded SSL certificate code to a file in the newly created called `calledsupabase-ca.pem`
+     - Copy the certificate text you downloaded and paste it into the new file.
 You can add this file to your .gitignore.
-     Append "?sslmode=verify-full&sslrootcert=certs/supabase-ca.pem" to the end of your DATABASE_URL in your .env file.
+     - Append "?sslmode=verify-full&sslrootcert=certs/supabase-ca.pem" to the end of your DATABASE_URL in your .env file.

 7. Useful commands for Minikube.